nuagenetworks/nuage-ospdirector/image-patching/README_6.0.md

   * RhelUserName(optional) is the user name for the RedHat Enterprise Linux subscription.
   * RhelPassword(optional) is the password for the RedHat Enterprise Linux subscription
   * RhelPool(optional) is the RedHat Enterprise Linux pool to which the base packages are subscribed. instructions to get this can be found [here](https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/13/html/director_installation_and_usage/installing-the-undercloud#registering-and-updating-your-undercloud) in the 2nd point.
+  * RhelSatUrl(optional) is the url for the RedHat Satellite server.
+  * RhelSatOrg(optional) is the organisation for the RedHat Satellite server.
+  * RhelSatActKey(optional) is the activation key for the RedHat Satellite server.

+        Note:
+            If nuage packages are available using the activation key parameter RepoFile becomes optional.

   * RpmPublicKey(optional) is where you pass all the file path of the GPG key that you wish to add to your overcloud images before deploying the following packages.

         Note:
             Any Nuage package signing keys are delivered with other Nuage artifacts.
 See "nuage-package-signing-keys-*.tar.gz".
             Make sure to copy GPG-Key file(s) to the same folder as "nuage_overcloud_full_patch.py" patching script directory.
-  * RepoFile(required) is the name of the repository hosting the RPMs required for patching.
+  * RepoFile(required,optional for RedHat Satellite) is the name of the repository hosting the RPMs required for patching.

-        Note:
+        Note (1):
            Make sure to place repo file in the same folder as "nuage_overcloud_full_patch.py" patching script directory.
+        Note (2):
+            If nuage packages are available using the activation key of a RedHat Satellite server, "RepoFile" becomes optional.

     **we are providing RepoFile exmaple `nuage_6.0_ospd13.repo.sample`**